tofaramususa/NextJS_Modules/Notes.md

 Called layout.tsx and layout.js.
 Accepts the children prop

 13. Routing metadata - proper SEO.
 Metadata API - define metadata for each page.
 Display correct information when.
 Layout and Page have metadata

+14. Layouts

+15. Nested Layouts

+16. Route Group Layout

+17. Routing metadata

+18. Title metadata

+19. Link Component nagivation -

+20. Active Links -usePathname from next/navigation function.
+Only works with client component -- "use client"

+21. Navigating Programmatically - useRouter hook

+22. Template files. - layouts mount the changed content.
+Templates similar to layouts in that they wrap each child layout. template.tsx different from layouts because everything is rerendered.

+23. Loading UI - Special Files --> page.tsx, layout.tsx, template.tsx, not-found.tsx,.
+Loading.tsx. file used while page is loading -> Loading states are displayed to users while a specific route segment's content is loading.
+Give assurance application is responsive and actively loading content.
+React suspense boundary.
+Display loading state.

+24. Error Handling - Special file -> error.tsx.
+Throw an error.
+Npm run build and npm run start.
+Error.tsx is used for handling errors.
+Server side exceptions used for the components.
+Placed where page.tsx is.
+Wraps the route segment an its nested children in a react error boundary.
+Isolate errors and keep the rest of the app functional.